Wireshark is a GUI protocol analysis and packet capture tool that can view and

 # ssh email@example.com The authenticity of host '192.168.1.1 (192.168.1.1)' can't be established.
 DSA key fingerprint is 9e:c0:b0:5a:b9:9b:f4:ec:7f:1d:8a:2d:4a:49:01:1b.
 Are you sure you want to continue connecting (yes/no)? yes Warning: Permanently added '192.168.1.1' (DSA) to the list of known hosts. *** Welcome to pfSense *** [...]

 After confirming the SSH connection works, start the remote capture as follows:

 # wireshark -k -i <(ssh firstname.lastname@example.org tcpdump -i igb1 -U -w - not tcp port 22)

-192.168.1.1 with the IP address of the pfSense firewall.
-The
+192.168.1.1 with the IP address of the firewall running pfSense

 which will otherwise clog the capture output.
 The above is written in BASH style

 syntax, but may work with other shells.
 Adjust the

 tcpdump arguments for the

 interface, and add additional expressions.
 The

 -w - are necessary

 so that it writes the output to

 stdout, and writes each packet as it